oliverkerstenDS/oliverkerstenDS/README.md

 * Querying data using SQL
 * Data exploration and clean-up with Unix/Bash
-* Data analysis and reporting using Python and SQL, as well as Google Sheets and Excel
+* Data analysis and reporting using Python and SQL
-* Developing dashboards in Python and R.
+* Developing dashboards in Python and R

 ## 📚 Projects